Influencer marketing 2022: 8 tools for in-depth research and many tips

 Awario is a social listening tool that helps you monitor and manage your online reputation.
 It also has a dedicated Influencers report that ranks influencers in your niche based on their reach i.e. how many people see their posts.
 So, you can use it as an influencer research tool as well.

-In the Influencers report, you can see how prominent voices in your industry talk about your brand and related topics, what kind of sentiment they express, how often they mention them, and so on.
+In the Influencers report, you can measure the influence, see how prominent voices in your industry talk about your brand and related topics, what kind of sentiment they express, how often they mention them, and so on.
+The report links to influencers' profiles, so you can connect with them right away.

 Awario also can help with brand monitoring, lead generation, link-building, target audience research and more depending on your goals.
 You can try it for free for 7 days.

-Klear is an influencer marketing platform to help you find and manage online influencers.
+Klear is the first influencer database on our list.
+It is an influencer marketing platform to help you find and manage online influencers.

 The tool helps you find influencers, analyze their popularity, demographics of their audience, facilitate your reach out and collaborations.
 Klear also analyzes the results of your collaboration: the aspect that we highlighted in our article.